Who We Help

 Thought leadership is intrinsic to the work of politicians.
 A visible profile is essential not only to win the support of the electorate, but within their own party for career progression.

 Politicians are expected to be thought leaders.
 They are searched for on social media; they are sought after for comment in the media; they are called to Hustings and expected to know everything.
 While it’s essential that they know party policy, in today’s digital world it is equally important to show personality and genuine passion.

 We marry our expertise in the media with our experience in public policy to help politicians rise through the ranks of their party, or to push a specific campaign.

 We worked closely with Dinesh right through from him throwing his hat into the ring for nomination to be an MEP candidate, to getting elected in the European Parliamentary Elections in May 2019.

 We secured opinion pieces on influential political platforms, radio interviews and quotes in London regional press.

 We worked closely with Lib Dem HQ to create a targeted social media campaign and build a personal website compliant with the party.
-Once elected, we worked closely with his research team in Brussels to develop thought leadership around his daily political activities there.
-From that we secured reactive media interviews on the developing Brexit saga, hard hitting opinion pieces in mainstream publications, managed his social media output and facilitated with other promotional content such as videos and leaflets.
+Once elected, we worked with his research team in Brussels to develop thought leadership around his daily political activities there.
+From that we secured reactive media interviews on the developing Brexit saga, placed opinion pieces in mainstream publications, managed his social media output and facilitated other promotional content such as videos and leaflets.

-Without a thought leadership strategy, it’s all too common for writers, researchers or other creatives to find that someone with similar ideas gets into the media before you.
+Without a thought leadership strategy, it’s common for writers, researchers or other creatives to find that someone with similar ideas gets into the media before them.
 Usually it’s not because they had better ideas, but they had better publicity tools.